cbellera/cbellera.github.io/_pages/cv.md

 Research experience
 ======
-* 2019-present: Research Associate
+* 2019-present: Associate Researcher
   * CONICET
   * Topic: Drug repurposing for the treatment of chagas disease by cheminformatics and bioinformatics approaches

-* 2016-2019: Research Assistant
+* 2016-2019: Assistant Researcher
   * CONICET
   * Topic: Drug repurposing for the treatment of chagas disease by cheminformatics and bioinformatics approaches
-  * Supervisor: Professor Luis Bruno-Blanch
+  * Supervisors: Professor Luis Bruno-Blanch

 * 2015-2016: Posdoctoral Fellow
   * CONICET
   * Topic: Construction and Application of Drug-Protein Networks in Search of New Trypanocidal Drugs for the Treatment of Chagas Disease
   * Supervisors: Professor Ph.D Alan Talevi and Ph.D Carolina Carrillo